 Making the transition from military to civilian life can be quite challenging, one needs to find the right job to ensure that transition is as smooth as possible.
 In a job such as truck driving, skills and characteristics that are learned in the military are regularly used as a driver.
 Producing an excellent career for veterans that combines their past military knowledge/skills with their future.
-Here are 5 reasons why veterans should explore trucking:
+Here are 5 reasons veterans in trucking can easily take advantage of a great career:

 1. GI Bill Covers Training

 The GI bill can help cover the costs of obtaining a CDL from approved CDL schools, making it less costly for veterans.
-PTI has partnered with the Veterans Administration as part of the GI apprenticeship program, which allows new drivers to receive tax-housing benefits from the VA and a weekly paycheck from PTI.
+Search for schools that partner with the Veterans Administration as part of the GI apprenticeship program to receive tax-housing benefits from the VA.

 2. Travel the US